๐Ÿงช

 Mechanical Mixture

-A mixture in which the individual components are visibly distinguishable and not uniformly distributed.
+A mixture in which the individual components are visibly distinguishable and not uniformly distributed throughout the sample, meaning different regions of the mixture have different.

 Prerequisites: